nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Actor**: User
 * **Use Case**: UC06 - Remove “Completed” Marking from Order
 * **Guarantees**:
-    * Specified order will have “Completed” Marking removed if the input parameters are valid..
+    * Specified order will have “Completed” Marking removed if the input parameters are valid.

 **MSS**